chadac/nixspace/README.md

 Start a new workspace in an empty folder with:

-    nix flake init github:chadac/nix-ws
+    nix flake init github:chadac/nixspace

 You may also run

-    nix-ws init
+    nixspace init

 ### Adding

 Add new packages with:

-    nix-ws add github:my/project
+    nixspace add github:my/project

-`nix-ws` scans the project for any co-dependencies and will automatically update the `workspace.toml` to properly follow any dependencies, so if `project-b` depends on `project-a`, `nix-ws` will properly set up `project-b.inputs.project-a.follows = "project-b"`.
+`nixspace` scans the project for any co-dependencies and will automatically update the `workspace.toml` to properly follow any dependencies, so if `project-b` depends on `project-a`, `nixspace` will properly set up `project-b.inputs.project-a.follows = "project-b"`.

 ### Sharing